Livery company: Charity and education

 From their inception, livery companies cared for their members in sickness and old age by the giving of alms.
 Today, they continue to support both their members, and wider charitable aims and activities such as education and training.

 Numerous educational establishments in England were founded by and retain association with livery companies, among the best-known being the Haberdashers', Merchant Taylors' and Skinners' schools.

 Support for the Armed Forces

 Most livery companies maintain proud affiliations with regular and reserve units of the British Armed Forces, providing links between civilian and military life.

-Livery companies have been active in agreeing to "uphold and support" the Armed Forces Covenant and over one hundred have either already signed, or indicated that they will shortly be formally signing, the Covenant in collaboration with the Ministry of defence.
+Livery companies have been active in agreeing to "uphold and support" the Armed Forces Covenant and over one hundred have either signed, or indicated that they will formally sign the Covenant in collaboration with the Ministry of defence.

 City of London governance

 The livery companies have always been a constituent part of the governance of the City of London.
-The senior members of the livery companies, i.e. liverymen, elect the City's Sheriffs, Bridge Masters, Ale Conners, Auditors, members of the City Livery Committee, and approve the aldermanic candidates for election to the office of Lord Mayor of London.
+The senior members of the livery companies, i.e. liverymen, elect the City's Sheriffs, Bridge Masters, Ale Conners, Auditors and members of the City Livery Committee, and approve the aldermanic candidates for election to the office of Lord Mayor of London.